segment-boneyard/nightmare/Readme.md

 #### certificateSubjectName

 A string to determine the client certificate selected by electron.
-If this options is set, the [`select-client-certificate`](https://github.com/electron/electron/blob/master/docs/api/app.md#event-select-client-certificate) event will be set to loop through the certificateList and find the first certificate that matches `subjectName` on the electron [`Certificate Object`](https://electronjs.org/docs/api/structures/certificate).
+If this option is set, the [`select-client-certificate`](https://github.com/electron/electron/blob/master/docs/api/app.md#event-select-client-certificate) event will be set to loop through the certificateList and find the first certificate that matches `subjectName` on the electron [`Certificate Object`](https://electronjs.org/docs/api/structures/certificate).

 ```js
 const nightmare = Nightmare({